Global Supply Systems: History

-The company changed its name (Note: It was formed as a Shelf company in August 2000) to Global Supply Systems Limited on 31 January 2001, and started operations on 29 June 2002.
+The company changed its name (Note: It was formed as a Shelf company in August 2000) to Global Supply Systems Ltd. on 31 January 2001,.
+It was founded by Atlas Air and John Robert Porter and was majority British-owned (51%), with Atlas Air as minority shareholder (49%).
+The air carrier started operations on 29 June 2002.
 It began flying operations for British Airways World Cargo between London Stansted, Frankfurt and Hong Kong using a Boeing 747-400 freighter on dry lease from partner Atlas Air.
-The company was founded by Atlas Air and John Robert Porter and was majority British-owned (51%), with Atlas Air as minority shareholder (49%).

-In January 2014, British Airways World Cargo as the airline's main customer terminated its contract with Global Supply Systems, effective from 30 April.
-GSS was unable to find a new customer and ceased operations later that year.
+In January 2014, British Airways World Cargo, the airline's main customer, terminated its contract, effective from 30 April.
+GSS was unable to find a new customer and ceased operations during the spring.

-The company continued to dry-lease two Boeing 777F aircraft to an international cargo airline.
+GSS continued to dry-lease two Boeing 777F aircraft to an international cargo airline.

 Fleet

 Global Supply Systems had operated three Boeing 747-400F which were later replaced by three Boeing 747-8F.